Mass Effect: Andromeda (book series): Background

 In June 2016, Titan Books announced that it would publish a series of four novels which will become part of the overarching Mass Effect series.
 The focus would be on key characters from Mass Effect: Andromeda game and "answer the many questions fans have been asking".
-The publishing company also revealed that the first novel, to be written by author N.K.
-Jemisin, would be released in August 2016.
+The publishing company also revealed that the first novel, to be written by author N. K. Jemisin, would be released in August 2016.
 The second and third novels were slated for release in March 2017 and September 2017 respectively and did not have author credits at the time of the June 2016 announcement.
 The fourth and final was to be penned by Mac Walters, the creative director of the Mass Effect series and lead writer of Mass Effect 3.

-Titan Books made a further announcement in December 2016 and confirmed that there would be three tie-in novels for Mass Effect: Andromeda instead four.
+Titan Books made a further announcement in December 2016 and confirmed that there would be three tie-in novels for Mass Effect: Andromeda instead of four.
 The publisher said that the novels take place concurrently with events in Mass Effect: Andromeda and feature storylines developed in close collaboration between the publisher and BioWare game development team.
 The first book was subtitled Nexus Uprising, written by Jason M. Hough and K.C.
 Alexander, which would be released on March 28, 2017.
 The second book was subtitled Annihilation by Catherynne M. Valente and slated for a summer 2017 release, while Initiation by N.K.
 Jemesin, which was initially expected to be the first novel in the series, arriving in fall 2017.

 Walters explained in an interview with Eurogamer that as part of BioWare's joint venture with Titan Books, he was supposed to pen a fourth book which bridges to a potential Mass Effect movie adaptation.
 The planned fourth novel was effectively canceled, as Walters' duties as creative director of Andromeda eventually took precedence, and development has stalled for the Mass Effect film.
 He explained that BioWare's position was to adopt a wait and see approach, in order to ascertain whether people "will want to see more of Andromeda before they want more of a bridge to a possible future movie", and that the trilogy of novels should serve as a good indication of fan demand for the series.

 Following the launch of Mass Effect: Andromeda, the release dates for both Initiation and Annihilation were delayed.
 Initiation would be released in November 2017, and Annihilation was slated for release in June 2018.
 Following BioWare's announcement that Andromeda would not receive any single-player DLC in August 2018, Annihilation would serve to conclude loose story threads from the game's ending sequence, which includes addressing the fate of the quarian-led ark ship.